-Enjoy playing in the field and reading the Sunday Times in the adirondack chairs in the orchard - the NY Times is delivered to the end of your driveway Sunday mornings.
+Enjoy playing in the alpaca field or reading the Sunday Times in the adirondack chairs in the orchard field - the NY Times is available upon request on Sunday mornings.

 Have fun and relax!
 And let me know what I can do to make your stay more enjoyable.